Dogs that are aggressive or intolerant of other dogs represent over 50% of aggression cases referred to the Dog Behaviour Clinic.

 We will work through the five C's to help your dog feel safe and connected.

 Please note: I have a complete ban on choke chains, gentle leaders, head halti's and other coercive or punitive techniques.
 No harsh methods are used.
-My training uses positive reinforcement and functional reward.
+My training uses positive reinforcement and building the relationship.